Using Drizzle as a client for interacting with Supabase

 Step 1: Install Dependencies

-First, let's add the required dependencies to the @kit/supabase package:
+Add the required packages to the @kit/supabase package:

 Step 2: Create Drizzle Configuration